 The pledge is a commitment for Irish business to invest time and resources into creating a more sustainable operation – by being more energy efficient and reducing carbon usage.

-A&L Goodbody, Arup, Bank of Ireland, BT Ireland, Axa Insurance, Central Bank, College Group, Dawn Meats, Deloitte, ESB, EirGrid, Fujitsu, Gas Networks Ireland, Janssen, KBC Bank, M&S, Musgraves, PM Group, PwC, Ricoh, SSE Ireland, Sodexo, Ulster Bank, Veolia, Virgin Media Ireland, Vodafone, William Fry.
+AIB, A&L Goodbody, Arup, Bank of Ireland, BT Ireland, Axa Insurance, Central Bank, College Group, Dawn Meats, Deloitte, Diageo, ESB, EirGrid, Fujitsu, Gas Networks Ireland, Heat Merchants, Hovione Ireland, Janssen, KBC Bank, KPMG, Matheson, M&S, Musgrave, PM Group, PwC, Ricoh, SSE Ireland, Sodexo, Transdev, Ulster Bank, Veolia, Virgin Media Ireland, Vodafone, William Fry.

 We encourage all members of Business in the Community Ireland to sign up to the Low Carbon Pledge.

 To help ensure consistency and comparability of efforts across various companies the internationally recognised Greenhouse Gas Protocol Corporate Standard will be used as the underlying framework for the Low Carbon Pledge.
 Having signed up to the Pledge, signatory companies will commit to the following: